 UWM has a Drug, Alcohol, and Sexual Assault Victim Assistance Policy, which states that UWM will provide some relief from disciplinary action for students who seek assistance for themselves, or others related to alcohol and/or other drug overuse or impairment.
 In addition, UWM encourages its students to seek help for themselves or others who have been the victim/survivor of sexual violence so that all sexual violence victims/survivors receive medical and/or other assistance without fear of disciplinary consequences for alcohol and/or other drug use.
-The complete policy is available at uwm.edu/studenthandbook/wpcontent/uploads/sites/394/2018/10/Medical-Safety-Policy-UWM.pdf.
+The complete policy is available at uwm.edu/studenthandbook/wp- content/uploads/sites/394/2018/10/Medical-Safety- Policy-UWM.pdf.

-UWM Smoke & Tobacco-Free Campus Policy (SAAP 10-8) prohibits smoking and the use of tobacco on all campus property.
+UWM Smoke & Tobacco-Free Campus Policy (SAAP

+10-8) prohibits smoking and the use of tobacco on all campus property.
 Smoking means the use of any variety of lighted pipe, cigar, cigarette or other smoking equipment, including electronic delivery devices, whether filled with tobacco or any other type of materials.
 Tobacco means any tobacco product, including those which are smokeless, chewable, spit, spitless, dissolvable, or inhaled.
-UWM's full policy is available at uwm.edu/smokefree/policy/.